 Opportunities abound for enhancement of your existing nonprescription drug, Rx-to-OTC switch, new nonprescription drugs or combination drug and delivery device.
 Whether strategic life-cycle management concerns, regulatory submissions or other drug/device regulatory needs, contact PDG today for help devising or implementing the regulatory strategy that’s best for your company.

-Charles Jaap is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.
+PDG Regulatory Expert is Vice-President of Operations and Business Development for PDG®, a global pharmaceutical and medical device consultant with extensive experience in the strategic development of drug products and medical devices.
 Please feel free to contact us for more information.